STI-AI-Studio/STI-Foundation-Models/README.md

 **Target Models:**

-* **Foundational Language Models for Ugandan Languages:** These models will be adapted for specific Ugandan languages, including Luganda, and others as the project progresses.
+* **Foundational Language Models for Ugandan Languages:** These models will be adapted for specific Ugandan languages, including Luganda,Runyakore and others as the project progresses.
 These will serve as general-purpose models for a wide range of downstream applications.
 * **Sector-Specific Models:** We will also develop specialized models fine-tuned for key sectors, such as:
     * **Agriculture:**  Focused on tasks like crop disease diagnosis, pest control recommendations, and market price prediction.
     * **Healthcare:**  Aimed at improving diagnostics, patient care, and access to medical information.